-We briefly touched on security earlier, but it is very important that the tractor is safe and secure for your flock.
+We briefly touched on security earlier, but the tractor must be safe and secure for your flock.

-The building itself needs to be made from durable materials; it’s going to be outside in sun, wind and rain so if it is made from wood, it should be painted for protection.
+The building itself needs to be made from durable materials; it will be outside in sun, wind, and rain, so if it is made from wood, it should be painted for protection.

 The run needs to be covered with hardware mesh also.